Internships in Australia

 - Learning new work skills and practices.

 There are several student and work visas that allow international students to intern in Australia.
 Different conditions can apply when it comes to the period of your internship, including: how many hours a day/week you can intern, and whether you can earn money as an intern.
-Further information on visa conditions can be found on the Department of Immigration and Citizenship website.
+Further information on visa conditions can be found on the Department of Immigration and Border Protection website.

 Many institutions have internship programs, so check what options your institution offers.
 There are also private recruitment and internship placement firms that help international students find internships; however, be aware that there can be costs associated with using these providers.
 This can range from $A1,500 to 2,100 depending on the length of your placement.